 Section 3.06 Special Meetings.
 Special Membership Meetings may be called at any time by the Board of Directors in accordance with the notice requirements in Article III, Section 3.07.

 Section 3.07 Notice of Special Meetings.
-Written or printed notice stating the time, date(s), and location of Substitute Annual Membership Meetings, and all Special Membership Meetings shall be delivered not less than thirty (30) days before the date thereof, either personally or by mail, by or at the direction of the Board of Directors, the President, the Chief Operations Officer, or other person calling the Meeting, to each voting member of record.
+Written or printed notice stating the time, date(s), and location of Substitute Annual Membership Meetings, and all Special Membership Meetings shall be delivered not less than thirty (30) days before the date thereof, either personally or by mail, by or at the direction of the Board of Directors, the President or the Chief Operations Officer, to each voting member of record.
 If mailed, such notice shall be deemed to be delivered when deposited, postage prepaid, in the United States Mail addressed to all voting members at their last known mailing address as it appears on the record of members of the IAI.
 However, any notice of a Special Meeting shall be deemed delivered if printed in any official publication of the IAI deposited, postage prepaid in the United States mail addressed to all members in good standing at their last known mailing address as it appears on the record of members of the IAI, at least thirty (30) days prior to the date of such Meeting.
 The notice of any Special Membership Meeting shall specifically state the purpose(s) for which the Meeting is called.

 Section 3.08 Quorum.
 At a Membership Meeting, a quorum shall consist of 41 voting members.
 If there is no quorum at the opening of a Membership Meeting, such meeting shall be immediately adjourned without further notice until a quorum is present.
 At any reconvening of an adjourned meeting at which a quorum is present, any business may be transacted which might have been transacted at the original meeting.
 After a quorum has been established at a meeting, the subsequent withdrawal of voting members so as to reduce the number of voting members below the number required for a quorum shall not affect the validity of any action taken at the meeting or any reconvening of an adjourned meeting thereof.

 Section 3.09 Vote by Membership.
-Except as required by law, the Certificate of Incorporation, the Constitution, or other provisions of the Bylaws, he vote of a simple majority of the voting members at a Membership Meeting shall constitute the final decision of the IAI members.
+The date of the membership meeting is the date to be used as the record date for determining the members entitled to vote at a members’ meeting.
+The Association shall prepare an alphabetical list of the names of all of its members who are entitled to notice of the membership meeting.
+The vote of a simple majority of the voting members at a Membership Meeting shall constitute the final decision of the IAI membership.
 Each voting member at the meeting shall have one vote and no proxy votes are permitted.

 Section 3.10 Parliamentary Rules.
 All IAI membership meetings shall be governed by the most current edition of Robert's Rules of Order, unless waived by a majority of the voting members in attendance at the meeting.